top of page

 Steering Committee Member

-chairperson/member of numerous committees, investigator in many multicenter trials, author of multiple manuscripts, and frequent lecturer.
+Dr. Paul DiLorenzo is a practicing cardiologist and founder of Fairfax Heart Associates, currently at Inova Cardiology.
+He completed medical school at University of Virginia School of Medicine, residency at George Washington University, and fellowship at Walter Reed Army Medical Center.
+He is former president of the medical staff at Inova Fairfax Hospital; chair or member of numerous committees; investigator in many multicenter trials; author of multiple manuscripts; and frequent lecturer.
 He has been interested in environmental issues since the 1970s.
-He and was the catalyst to ending Styrofoam at Inova Fairfax systems.
+He was the catalyst to ending Styrofoam at Inova Fairfax.
 He supports VCCA’s efforts in reducing climate change both for global health and global existence.
-He believes that small changes in personal behavior make a difference and set an example.
-He believes that codifying changes in policy in favor of prevention of climate change make an even bigger difference.
+He believes that small changes in personal behavior make a difference and set an example and that codifying changes in policy to mitigate climate change make an even bigger difference.
 He has an electric car.

 Samim Atmar, MD